freskimo/power-macros/README.md

 - Able to perform string modification in automated request arbitrary strings in the request.
 - ability to add new header into the request

-## About the UI
-The plug-in adds new tab into the BurpSuite named "PowerMacros".
-Within the "PowerMacros" tab are two tabs: "Extract" and "Replace".

-#### Extract Tab
-Here you can set up what requests will be triggered and what data will be extracted from their responses.
-After selecting the message, you can set the extraction by the selection of the response.

-#### Replace Tab
-Here you can set up what data from extraction will be added/replaced in the following requests.
-The replace string can be set by the selection of the request.

 ## How to
 ### Installation of PowerMacros
 1. Download Burp Suite at: https://portswigger.net/burp